JoeyRussoniello/RedTailCodeBase/README.md

 ### ScraperFunctions
 This directory contains utility functions and classes that are used to facilitate web scraping tasks.
 The main components include:

 - `webdriver.py`: Contains the `WebDriver` class, which simplifies the use of Selenium WebDriver for web scraping.
-It includes methods for navigating web pages, finding elements, and extracting content using BeautifulSoup.
+It includes methods for navigating web pages, finding elements with built-in EC delays, and passing Selenium content to BeautifulSoup.
+- `update_chromedriver.py`: Contains the `update_chromedriver` functions, which sends an HTML request, downloading the most recent version of *chromedriver.exe* in place, overwriting the existing chromedriver with the most recent version

 ### WebScrapers
 This directory contains individual web scraper modules, each designed to scrape data from specific websites.
 The main components include:

 - `MarketSurvey/main.py`: A module designed to scrape competitor data from *apartments.com*.
 It uses the `update_chromedriver` function from `update_chromedriver` to dynamically update the main chromedriver.exe file with each run, ensuring it stays functional dynamically
 - `WeatherData`: A module designed to scrape data from various weather website.
 It leverages the `WebDriver` class for web scraping tasks using Selenium and bs4.
+- `HotelPricingPulls`: A module designed to scrape pricing data from *booking.com*.
+It uses the requests module exclusively, with URL modification to send requests, without needing to render JS-loaded content
 - `...`: Additional scraper modules for other websites.

 ## Usage